Dak Prescott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Dak Prescott Player Prop Bets for NFL Week 6 - Dallas vs. New England

-Before placing any wagers on Dak Prescott's player prop betting options for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
-Prescott and the Dallas Cowboys (4-1) take on the New England Patriots (2-3) in Week 6 at Gillette Stadium.
+In advance of placing any prop bet wagers on Dak Prescott for Sunday's game, which starts at 4:25 PM ET on CBS, here are some insights and stats to consider to make the best bets.
+This Week 6 matchup sees Prescott's Dallas Cowboys (4-1) hit the field against the New England Patriots (2-3) at Gillette Stadium in Foxborough, Massachusetts.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.